ker2x/DearDiary/Writerside/topics/On-using-AI-to-write-about-writing.md

 ![write_thing.png](write_thing.png)

-But it also writes things i would have written anyway.
+But it also writes things I would have written anyway.
 Which is even weirder.
-Am i that predictable ?
+Am I that predictable ?
 Or is it just that good ?

 ![predicatable.png](predicatable.png)

-Am I predictable because i'm using it and it's influencing the way I write ?
+Am I predictable because I'm using it and it's influencing the way I write ?
-It is, of course, "that good" and i'm not worried about this.
+It is, of course, "that good" and I'm not worried about this.
 I'm more worried about the fact that it's influencing the way I write.

 ![worthy.png](worthy.png)